RoboCop (franchise): RoboCop: Prime Directives (2001)

 RoboCop appears in RoboCop: Prime Directives played by Page Fletcher.
 The series takes place ten years after the original film.
 Alex Murphy as RoboCop has become outdated, tired, and quasi-suicidal.
 Delta City (formerly Detroit) is now considered the safest place on Earth, and he is no longer viewed as particularly necessary.
 The first half of the series focuses on Alex Murphy's former partner, John T. Cable, who is slain by RoboCop due to his system being hacked and being programmed to terminate Cable.
 Cable is then resurrected as a cyborg in most aspects identical to the RoboCop model, save for color and the addition of a second sidearm.
 "RoboCable" is sent to destroy RoboCop, but after several battles, Cable is convinced to join Murphy.
 Meanwhile, OCP (on the verge of bankruptcy) is taken over by a scheming executive, Damian Lowe, who manages to murder the entire board of directors.
 To bring OCP back, he plans to use an artificial intelligence called SAINT to automate the entire city.
 The second half of the series introduces Dr. David Kaydick, who plans to introduce a "bio-tech" virus (Legion) to wipe out not only Delta City but all life on the planet, infecting computers and people alike.
 He takes control of RoboCable by planting a chip in him that causes him pain or death, at Kaydick's discretion.
 RoboCop receives aid from a group of tech thieves led by Ann R. Key (Leslie Hope), who are determined to stop Kaydick, and RoboCop's own son, James – now fully grown and aware of his father's fate.
 RoboCop and his rag-tag band race to stop Kaydick from infiltrating OCP tower and activating SAINT, which would presumably kill almost all humans.
 During the confrontation, RoboCop and James reconcile with each other, and manage to rekindle RoboCable's previous personality.
 Ann.
 R. Key and Kaydick both die during a confrontation with each other.
 Utilizing James's EMP device, and having shut down RoboCop, RoboCable and LEGION are terminated.
 RoboCop gets rebooted without his previous OCP restriction programming (as well as restoring his identity as "Alex Murphy" as opposed to an OCP product number) or his prime directives.
 After viewing a goodbye message left by Cable, Murphy returns to active duty to stop the resultant crime in Delta City due to the EMP pulse blacking out the city.

-Future
+RoboCop (TBA)

 Ed Neumeier revealed to MovieHole that a RoboCop prequel TV series is in development that will focus on a young Dick Jones and the rise of Omni Consumer Products.
-On September 25, 2024, Deadline reported that Amazon MGM has announced a RoboCop TV series is now in development with Peter Ocko as a writer, executive producer and showrunner and James Wan as an executive producer.
+On September 25, 2024, Deadline reported that a RoboCop TV series was in development with Peter Ocko as a writer, executive producer and showrunner and James Wan as an executive producer through his Blumhouse-Atomic Monster banner.
+In July 2026, the series was ordered by Amazon Prime Video.
+In August 2026, Dan Stevens was cast as Alex Murphy/RoboCop.